-All students need a passport, less than 10 years old and valid for three months beyond their return date to the United States.
+All students need a passport, less than 10 years old and valid for six months beyond their return date to the United States.

-US Citizens do NOT need a Visa for the Summer session, as long as the stay is under 90 days.
+US Citizens do NOT need a Visa for the Summer session, but are not allowed to stay over 90 days in Europe.
 International students who will need a visa will be automatically contacted by Maleia Lewis about obtaining a "Short Stay Schengen Visa".
 If you are a citizen of the following countries, you will need a Short Stay Visa for Studies: China, Columbia, Ecuador, India, Indonesia, Pakistan, Thailand, United Arab Emirates, Vietnam.
 This is a partial list.
 For a full list of the the countries requiring a Short Stay Visa, consult the website of the Consulate General of France in Atlanta.
 The Short Stay Visa allows travel to and from all of the countries in the Schengen area listed below.

 Students who are not citizens of a Schengen area country, CANNOT STAY LONGER THAN 90 days unless they are enrolled for both the Summer and Fall semesters at Georgia Tech-Lorraine.

 The Visa Application Packet

 - A printout of the student's appointment at the French Consulate.
 To make an appointment with the French Consulate in Atlanta: Appointment for a short stay visa application

 - A valid passport (issued less than 10 years ago, valid for at least 6 months after the student's planned return date to the US, and containing at least 2 blank visa pages)

 - One copy of the passport page containing the student's personal information and passport number